Dzenly/tia/readme.md

 $ npm install tia

-Now in the project you can use `node_modules/tia/bin/tia.js` as start script for node.js.
+Now in the project you can use `node_modules/tia/bin/tia.js` as a start script for node.js.

 If you are lucky, your IDE will support some autocompletion for TIA API.